jcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 3. Copy those 2 files in a folder (APIC-agents for instance) on a machine that can physically access the APIM Manager environment.
 4. Move the `private_key.pem` and `public_key` files that were originally created when you set up your Service Account to the agent directory (APIC-agents).
 Note that the `public_key` comes from Steps 3 or 4 of [Create a Service Account](/docs/central/connect-api-manager/prepare-amplify-central/#create-a-service-account) depending if you choose to use the `der` format or not.

-### Personalizing your agent configuration file
+# Personalizing your agent configuration file

 This configuration file contain 3 sections to personalize: apimanager, central and log

-### apimanager section:
+## apimanager section:

 This section helps the agent to connect to the API Manager

 `host`: Machine name where API Manager is running. localhost value can be used as the agent is installed on the same machine

 `port`: API Manager port number (8075 by default)

 `discoveryIgnoreTags`: comma-separated blacklist of tags.
 If an API has one or several of this blacklist tags, the agent will ignore this API and not publish it to AMPLIFY Central.
 This property takes precedence over the filter property below.
+The default value is empty which means no API will be ignored

-`filter`: Expression to filter the API you want the agent to discover.
+`filter`: expression to filter the API you want the agent to discover.
 See [Filtering APIs to be discovered](/docs/central/connect-api-manager/filtering-apis-to-be-discovered/).

-apimanager.proxyApicIDField:
+`proxyApicIDField`: the field name used to store AMPLIFY Central identifier for the frontend proxy in API Manager.
+Default value is

-`ubscriptionApplicationField`:
+`subscriptionApplicationField`:

 `pollInterval`: 30s